 It appears that the laws on retainage and the laws on mechanic’s lien rights were written in 2 different universes and 2 different eras.
 Simply put, these 2 sets of laws could not be any more contradictory.

-On the other hand, subcontractors and others that want to leverage their mechanic’s lien rights in order to resolve a payment issue on a project typically only have a small window of time allowed to file their mechanic’s lien claim.
+On the other hand, contractors, subcontractors and others that want to leverage their mechanic’s lien rights in order to resolve a payment issue on a project typically only have a small window of time allowed to file their mechanic’s lien claim.
 For projects with extended timelines, it’s quite possible that the mechanic’s lien deadline may expire long before the retainage is actually due.

 So, what should a contractor or supplier do in that situation?
 Is filing a mechanics lien before the retainage is due even allowed?
 And if a mechanics lien before the retainage is due is allowed, is it a smart move to do so?